texastribune/styleguides/newtribunestyle.md

 #### Headers

 Each header (h1-h6) is then given font sizes, weights, and any other styles.
+Header tags should be used on each page in the correct order to provide meaning and structure to the page with their use.

 <h1 class="font-xxl">h1 header example</h1>
 <h2 class="font-xl">h2 header example</h2>